avalokkumar/bit-masking/README.md

 ## Spring Service for Managing Users and Permissions

 This service provides APIs for creating, updating, and deleting users and assigning permissions to them.
-It is built using the Spring framework and uses a MySQL database to store user and permission data.
+It is built using the Spring framework and uses a MySQL database to store user, permission and actions data.

 ## Prerequisites